 - Mastering Points of Sail and Sail Trim

 - Reefing Sails

 - Introduction to Navigation

 - Introduction to Racing

-We like for our students to sail on two different boats under two different teaching skippers.
+We like for our students to sail on two different boats under two different Instructors.

 Then we learn out to sail down wind by gybing.
 You will learn how to do a “chicken gybe” in heavy air.
-You will sail various points of sail calling the proper sail trim, balancing your boat, making your boat go fast, and how to correctly execute the “Figure-8” man-overboard recovery method.
+You will sail various points of sail calling the proper sail trim, balancing your boat, making your boat go fast, and introduce the “Figure-8” Crew Overboard Recovery Method.

 Our philosophy is to give a student a chance to sail at least two different kinds of boats learning from at least two different ASA teaching skippers.
 This gives you first hand experience sailing different boats and seeing different skippering styles.